rndinfosecguy/vulture/README.md

 1. Set permissions for the CGI Python 3 server: `chmod a+x cgi-bin/exfil.py`
 2. Set writeable permissions for `data.csv`
 3. Start the CGI Server: `python3 server.py`
-4. Open WhatsApp web and select the user to track
+4. Open WhatsApp web and select the user to track.
+If you have multiple chats in WhatsApp it is recommended to pin the user you want to track.
+This means the user will always be at the top and guarantees that the tracking script works properly.
 5. Open the web developer console
 6. Insert the JavaScript code available inside the file `inject.js`
 7. Wait for data added to `data.csv` as soon as the user is online